 This stove is fitted with one air control, this control operates both the primary and secondary flow to the stove.
-The control is located in the centre of the stove under the door, push the control in to close and pull to open.
+The control is located in the centre of the stove under the door, push the control to the right to open and to the left to close.
 When the control is in the mid position primary air is fully closed.